oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

         System.err.println(" and: " + i + " " + j + " " + f + " " + d);
     }
 ```

-it would be properly called and the appropriate values printed every time somebody
-invokes the native Java implementation of `NativeImpl.add` method.

 There is just a last missing piece to explain: the `JNIHeaderDirectives`.
 Substrate VM C interface needs to understand the layout of the C structures.
 It